From BeyondPlanck to Cosmoglobe: Open Science, Reproducibility, and Data Longevity: Reproducibility survey, tools, and licensing

 Although the term \textit{Open Source software} may be intuitively understood to be freely distributable, modifiable, and shareable code written by a single or a group of programmers, it is, in reality, more complex than it may seem at first glance.
 Generally speaking, when discussing software licenses, one needs to distinguish between several different aspects and concepts.
 The first aspect concerns basic distribution.
 On the most restricted side, \emph{proprietary software} is considered private property, and users are not allowed to share, study, change, or reverse engineer the provided software.
 A variation of this is called \emph{freeware}; in this case, the original software developer retains all rights, and the only difference is that end-users do not need to pay for the basic usage of a given program. \textit{Source available software} is software that allows users to view the source code but does not necessarily give the right to distribute, modify and/or install it on their machines.
 One example of such a license is the \textit{Commons Clause License}\footnote{\url{https://commonsclause.com/}}, which prohibits users from selling the software.
 Because of such restrictions, source available licenses are generally not considered to be Open Source.
 Next, \textit{Public Domain software} or ``unlicensed'' software is software that waives all the rights of copyright, trademark, or patent.
 Such software belongs to the ``public'' that uses it, and it can be freely distributed, modified, and/or sold without attribution to anyone.
 Examples of such licenses are \textit{Creative Commons} (CC0) and \textit{Unlicense}.
-During the course of history, experts have been arguing whether this type of license should be considered Open Source or not\footnote{Lawyer Lorence Rosen has written the essay titled ``Why the public domain isn't a license''—faced with strong opposition he has accepted that CC0 can be considered open-source.} even though they have many common features.
-Because of these disagreements, we also do not consider this license to be a proper Open Source license in the present work.
+During the course of history, experts have been arguing whether this type of license should be considered Open Source or not.
+Indeed, some argue that the fundamental rights of free and Open Source software are not guaranteed\footnote{For more details, see, e.g., the “Public Domain Is Not Open Source” article: \url{https://opensource.org/node/878}} since the uncopyrighted software may be a subject to restrictions depending, e.g., on the laws of the particular country.
+Some are going as far as to claim that Public Domain is not at all an appropriate license\footnote{Lawyer Lorence Rosen has written the essay titled ``Why the public domain isn't a license'' --- faced with strong opposition, he has accepted that CC0 can be considered Open Source.} for computer software.
+Because of these disagreements, we also do not consider this license to be a ``proper'' Open Source license in the present work.

 Moving on to what is considered proper Open Source software, \textit{free software} (FS), as defined by the \textit{Free Software Foundation}\footnote{\url{https://www.fsf.org/}} (FSF), is ``software that gives its users the freedom to run, copy, distribute, study, change and improve the software''.
 According to a formal definition, the software is not considered free if it does not respect the following four essential freedoms:\footnote{\href{https://www.gnu.org/philosophy/free-sw.html} {\texttt{https://www.gnu.org/philosophy/free-sw.html}}}